Super-soft, cinnamon-spiked, Cranberry Hot Cross Buns that will make Easter brunch extra special!

 Little Buns Make a Big Treat

 Y’all, have you ever had a hot cross bun?!
 If not, you’ve got to make these Cranberry Hot Cross Buns!
 Like, ASAP!
-They’re traditionally eaten on Good Friday or Easter morning, but I’m thinking these little buns would make for a sweet & special morning treat all throughout the year.
+They’re traditionally eaten on Good Friday or Easter morning, but I’m thinking these little buns would make for a sweet and special morning treat throughout the year.
+They’re so delicious and sure to be a hit!

 Super Soft, Spiked With Cinnamon

-I’d never had one until a few weeks ago when I decided it was due time.
-So I went around to as many bakeries and grocery stores in my area that make them and conducted a little taste test to see what they were all about and for inspiration for my own version.
-After trying a variety of buns, I knew I wanted mine to be soft, sweet, and super cinnamony.
-And that’s exactly what you’re gonna get with this easy one-rise recipe!
+I’ve always loved a good hot cross bun and have been eager to create my own version.
+So I went around to as many bakeries and grocery stores in my area that make them and conducted a little taste test to get inspiration.
+After trying a variety of buns, I knew I wanted mine to be soft, full of cinnamon and sprinkled with even more cinnamon sugar.
+And that’s exactly what you’re gonna get with this sweet and easy one-rise recipe!

 They really are so easy to make, but do require an hour and a half of rise time, so just plan ahead because they’re so worth it!